sutta » mn » Majjhima Nikāya 114

 Yathārūpaṁ, bhante, diṭṭhipaṭilābhaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti evarūpo diṭṭhipaṭilābho na sevitabbo;

-You should not cultivate the way of acquiring views which causes unskillful qualities to grow while skillful qualities decline.
+You should not cultivate the acquisition of views which causes unskillful qualities to grow while skillful qualities decline.

 yathārūpañca kho, bhante, diṭṭhipaṭilābhaṁ sevato akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti—evarūpo diṭṭhipaṭilābho sevitabbo.

-And you should cultivate the way of acquiring views which causes unskillful qualities to decline while skillful qualities grow.
+And you should cultivate the acquisition of views which causes unskillful qualities to decline while skillful qualities grow.

 Kathaṁrūpaṁ, bhante, diṭṭhipaṭilābhaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti?

-And what way of acquiring views causes unskillful qualities to grow while skillful qualities decline?
+And what acquisition of views causes unskillful qualities to grow while skillful qualities decline?

 Idha, bhante, ekacco evaṁdiṭṭhiko hoti: